Optimal Mechanisms for Selling Two Items to a Single Buyer Having Uniformly Distributed Valuations: The Solution for the Uniform Density on a Rectangle

 Substituting $p_{a_1}=2b_2-c_2$ in the left-hand side of (\ref{eqn:pa1-(b)}), we get $2b_2(2b_2(b_1+3c_1)-c_2(b_1+c_1))<0$ when $c_2>2b_2(b_1+c_1)/(b_1+3c_1)$.
 Substituting $p_{a_1}=(2b_2-c_2)/3$, we get $-\frac{3}{8}b_2c_1(b_2+c_2)<0$, and substituting $p_{a_1}=b_2$, we have $(b_2+c_2)(8b_2(b_1-c_1)+(c_2-b_2)(c_2+3b_2))/8>0$ when $c_1\leq b_1$ and $c_2\geq b_2$.
 So the solution for (\ref{eqn:pa1-(b)}) in the interval $[(2b_2-c_2)/3,b_2]$ is at least $2b_2-c_2$.
 We have proved our claim.

 At $c_2=2b_2(b_1+c_1)/(b_1+3c_1)$, we have $P_2=c_2$, i.e., $P$ touches the bottom boundary of $D$.
 The structure in Figure \ref{fig:b} coincides with that in Figure \ref{fig:d}.
-We anticipate that adding on the top-left boundary a shuffling measure that is linear in $[c_1,c_1+p_{a_1}/a_1]$ and is a constant in $[c_1+p_{a_1}/a_1,c_1+p]$ would yield the structure in Figure \ref{fig:d}.
+We anticipate that adding on the top-left boundary a shuffling measure whose density is linear in $[c_1,c_1+p_{a_1}/a_1]$ and is a constant in $[c_1+p_{a_1}/a_1,c_1+p]$ would yield the structure in Figure \ref{fig:d}.
 We do the following.

 \begin{itemize} \item We construct a shuffling measure $\bar{\beta}$ with parameters $p_{a_1}$, $a_1$, and $p$, and find the conditions on the parameters for $\bar{\beta}\succeq_{cvx}0$ to hold. \item We then identify the canonical partition associated with $\bar{\mu}+\bar{\beta}$.
 Observe that it only involves computing $s_1(\cdot)$, since we do not have region $B$ in Figure \ref{fig:d}. \item To prove the validity of the partition, we (i) analyze how the parameters $a_1$ and $p$ vary when $p_{a_1}$ varies, and then (ii) fix $p_{a_1}=b_2$ and decrease it until we get $p=(b_1-c_1)/2$. \item For $c_2\in[2b_2(b_1+c_1)/(b_1+3c_1),2b_2(b_1/(b_1-c_1))^2]$, we prove that if $a_1\leq 1$ at the stopping point, then the optimal mechanism is as in Figure \ref{fig:d}; otherwise it is as in Figure \ref{fig:c'}. \item For $c_2\geq2b_2(b_1/(b_1-c_1))^2$, we proceed as follows.
 We first prove that if $c_2=2b_2(b_1/(b_1-c_1))^2$, then $p=(b_1-c_1)/2$ occurs when $p_{a_1}=a_1=0$.
 Then we proceed to prove that the optimal mechanism is as in Figure \ref{fig:e} whenever $c_2\geq2b_2(b_1/(b_1-c_1))^2$. \end{itemize}